conondaFCC/hello-world/eclipse.md

 * **rename a Method in multiple files?** Use the integrated rename tool with Ctrl+1, then use rename in Workspace so Eclipse will handle all the dependencies.
 * **generate Constructor using fields** Use class attributes to generate a constructor, rightclick the attribute of a class choose > Source > Generate Constructor using fields > select fields needed for constructor.
 Note: insert will be on cursor position!
 * **generate code, insert on cursor** Most of auto generated code, like Getter and Setters, constructor etc. can be set to an insert location just be having the cursor where you want the code to be generated.
+* **asign files to format** aka tell Eclipse how to represent/preview my .md files -> *Note: does not have the full markdown preview as for markdown github in it.
+(2019)* see: https://help.eclipse.org/luna/topic/org.eclipse.mylyn.wikitext.help.ui/help/Getting-Started.html?cp=41_1_1_2#SwitchingMarkupLanguages

 ### Eclipse search Tool
 open search tool with Ctrl+H.

-#### find all occurencies of a method, find method
+#### find all occurrences of a method, find method
-use java search ribon, search string: method name, search for category: method, scope: enclosed projects or use Filesearch ribon, search string: method name, scope: workspace, also finds projects outside of workspace aka separate git folder where some git projects are handled outside of workspace, this is good news.
+use java search ribbon, search string: method name, search for category: method, scope: enclosed projects or use Filesearch ribbon, search string: method name, scope: workspace, also finds projects outside of workspace aka separate git folder where some git projects are handled outside of workspace, this is good news.

 ## Compile .java to run in cmd
 1. Export file as runnable .jar, open export menu via rightclick on .java file in projectexplorer > select > export > runnablejar
-2. Runnable Jar options > Launch configuration, select the one where the to be used main method resides (Needs to be run once to be displayed in Eclispe!)
+2. Runnable Jar options > Launch configuration, select the one where the to be used main method resides (Needs to be run once to be displayed in Eclipse!)
 3. lunch cmd - lunch file with: java -jar runnablejar.jar (java runnable.jar didn't work?)

 ## Compile .java to .exe making a windows .exe file